akhilnev/Melophilia/README.md

 # SE_319
-Table of Content:
-Introduction
-Project Description
-Idea on Catalog of Products

 Introduction
 Our task for the given project is to design a catalog of products tailored towards a specific theme, we thought of one and we will get in detail about it shortly.